Paternity Laws and Rights in Arizona

 Establishing Paternity In Arizona

 When a man and woman have a child but are not married, a legal process may be required in order for the paternity of the child to be determined.
-Paternity can be established with near-certain accuracy by taking DNA samples from the mother, father and child.
+Paternity can be established with near-certain accuracy by taking DNA samples from the mother, father, and child.

 If a father declines to pursue a paternity action and/or does not add his name to the Arizona Putative Father Registry within 30 days of the child’s birth, the father may no longer be required to give consent before the adoption of his child takes place.

 With the stakes so high, both the mother and father involved in a paternity dispute should seek legal help from an attorney who has knowledge of Arizona paternity laws.
 Dorris Law Group is the family law attorney for all your family law advice, questions, and concerns.

 Contact A Tucson Paternity Lawyer